anonaddy/addy.io/source/privacy.md

 #### **Third party services**

 The only third party service that we use is [Stripe](https://stripe.com) to process payments for subscriptions.
-Any payment transactions will be carried out by Stripe over encrypted connections.
+Any payment transactions will be carried out by Stripe over encrypted connections hosted within an iframe served from Stripe’s domain.
+Your card information never touches our server.

 #### **Changes To Our Privacy Policy**